-One of the nation’s premier liberal arts colleges, Colby offers 58 majors and 34 minors, world-class teaching, and guaranteed opportunities for research, internships, and global learning.
-Colby's rigorous academic experience is rooted in the deep exploration of ideas and close interaction with world-class faculty scholars.
+One of the nation’s premier liberal arts colleges, Colby offers 58 majors and 35 minors, close interaction with world-class faculty scholars, and guaranteed opportunities for research, internships, and global learning.
+Colby's rigorous academic experience is rooted in the deep exploration of ideas and connected to the world's most complex challenges.
 Unique connections—to the local community, to a supportive alumni network, and to global experiential learning opportunities—enrich the Colby experience and prepare graduates for lifelong success.

 Slated to open in 2020, the Colby Athletic Complex will be among the best facilities in the nation and serve as a resource for athletes at Colby, in Waterville, and throughout New England.
-Colby boasts 32 NCAA varsity athletic teams, countless opportunities to explore the Maine outdoors, and numerous civic engagement offerings including ongoing developments in Waterville.
-With the construction of a downtown residence hall supporting civic engagement in the local community, Colby has solidified their commitment to community partnership.
+Colby boasts 32 NCAA varsity athletic teams, countless opportunities to explore the Maine outdoors, and numerous civic engagement offerings.
+With the opening of the Bill and Joan Alfond Main Street Commons residence hall in downtown Waterville in 2018, Colby continues to deepen its commitment to community partnership.